 Once you complete your device investigation, you will get a device forensic repost.
-You can use the forensic report as proof to show to court or police to prove that suspicious activity is recorded on your device, laptop, or personal computer.
+You can use the forensic report as a proof to show to the court or police to prove that suspicious activity is recorded on your device, laptop, or personal computer.

 A thorough forensic analysis of your mobile phone, computer, or any other device can determine the IP address of the hacker.
-With all proofs and reports, you can file a subpoena report in the court that will help to determine the IP address owner and prosecute him.
+With all proofs and reports, you can file a subpoena report in court that will help to determine the IP address owner and prosecute him.